Globoplox/noise/README.md

 - `n + n[freq 10.0]` noise fucntion can be transformed by increasing the frequency
 - `n + n[freq 10.0 offset 0.5]` parameters can be grouped
 - `n + n[freq 2][freq 2]` transformations can be chained
-- `n[period 5 freq 3]` a root noise function (not transformed or composed of computation of other noise) can be made periodic
+- `n[period 5 freq 3]` a root noise function can be made periodic
 - `n[period x:5 freq 3]` period, frequency and offset parameters can be set for a specific dimension

-Example: `n + n[freq 2] / 2 + n[freq 4] / 4 + n[freq 8] / 8`

 ## Performance

-There were no significant effort for high performance invloved in this project.
-It focus toyability by provding customizable generics.
+This project focus toyability over performance, so there has not yet been effort for performance improvement.